 Sherlock had spent many long hours admiring his flatmate in a stunning variety of environments, but this particular set of variables resulted in an image that was nothing short of mesmerising.

-The former soldier was dragging himself with obvious reluctance out of a perfect stretch of turquoise ocean.
-He jogged easily up the beach—fine white sand stretching for miles and miles—towards where the world's only consulting detective was sprawled on a large towel under an umbrella, a thick book open in his hands.
-There were no proverbial palm trees or other tropical plants, but wild vines dotted with bursts of bright flowers crept along the rolling dunes like long, green fingers.
-The sky was clear and solid like an endless blue dome that blushed faintly purple at the horizon.
+The former soldier was dragging himself out of a stretch of calm ocean.
+He jogged easily up the beach towards where the world's only consulting detective was sprawled on a large towel under an umbrella.
+He had a journal open in his hands and a pile of books next to him.
+There were no palm trees or other tropical plants, but cat tails waved at them from between rolling dunes.

 As beautiful as their surroundings were, Sherlock's eyes were fixed firmly on the man approaching him.
 John was wearing a pair of deep blue swimming trunks that hung low on his hips but were tight in all the places Sherlock liked.
 The doctor thought he'd selected his swimming attire for a number of practical reasons, but his flatmate knew better.
 They'd done their vacation shopping together, and it had only taken the detective three minutes to subtly nudge John away from a number of unsuitable alternatives and towards the proper choice: the trunks that perfectly matched the dark sapphire colour of his eyes.